PMI Fellow Award

 The nomination package must contain the following:

 - Criterion 1: The nominee has demonstrated significant and sustained contributions to PMI.
 These contributions span a minimum of ten (10) consecutive years.

-- Criterion 2: The nominee has made significant contributions to the project management profession that expand and advance the knowledge, use, and application of project management globally.
+- Criterion 2: The nominee has made significant contributions to the project management profession that expand and advance the knowledge, use, and application of project management.